danse/browse/README.md

     multiToTheBrowser :: [(String, Text)] -> IO ()

-Provided with file names and contents, the library will create a temporary directory, write the files with the corresponding names and open the user browser pointing to the first file in the list.
+Provided with file names and contents, the library will create a directory, write the files with the corresponding names and open the user browser pointing to the first file in the list.
 Useful to show pages which require assets divided in multiple files.
-The user will be pointed to a location showing the path of the temporary directory in their filesystem, so that they could easily copy the contents and publish.
+The user will be pointed to a location showing the path of the directory in their filesystem, so that they could easily copy the contents and publish.
 Supports only Posix file systems like in a Mac or a Linux.